-As one of the best treatment centers for heroin addiction near Seattle, we understand how terrifying it may be to make the important decision to go to a rehab program for your heroin addiction.
+As one of the best treatment centers for heroin addiction near Seattle, we understand how terrifying it may be to make the important decision to go to a hospital for your heroin addiction.
 We know that you may be scared to face potential unpleasant withdrawal symptoms or you may not be ready to face painful emotions that you’ve kept hidden for so long.
 The compassionate staff is here to do everything they can to make you feel safe and comfortable throughout the recovery process.

-Our substance abuse programs have a number of different treatment options so you can be assured that you are going to get treatment that is tailored to your specific needs.
+Our substance abuse care has a number of different treatment options so you can be assured that you are going to get treatment that is tailored to your specific needs.
 Your entire treatment team will take the time to get to know you and your family on a personal level, which will instill a sense of trust.
 Our leading healthcare experts are truly dedicated to you and your recovery process, making sure to put patient welfare above all else.

 Our philosophy and benefits

 A our heroin abuse hospital near Seattle, we take a holistic approach to care because we have a strong belief that addiction treatment is most successful when the entire person is treated.
 A heroin addiction will not only affect you physically, but emotionally, mentally, and spiritually.
 Our innovative programs are designed to provide you with comfort and education, as well as empower you to take an active approach in your recovery.